 My personal preference is to stay on the Left Bank, somewhere close to Saint Germain.
 I like the way the neighborhood has so many local bakeries and restaurants.
 It just feels like a place you would call home.

-Restaurants, Cafes, & Bakeries Recommendations
+Restaurants, Cafes, & Bakeries

 On our latest trip, in the name of research, we looked for the best croissants and baguettes in Paris.
 Of course, we needed to make sure our sample size was large enough.
 Baguette research is challenging work :)

-The list below includes more casual restaurants and bakeries that are all worth trying
+The list below includes more casual restaurants and bakeries that are all worth trying:

-1. Saint Pearl - Address: 38 rue des Saints-Pères, 75007 Paris
+1. Saint Pearl - 38 rue des Saints-Pères, 75007 Paris

 2. Les Deux Magots - 6 Pl.
 Saint-Germain des Prés, 75006 Paris